hoodunit/purescript-payload/README.md

 search _ = pure "Search result"
 ```

-For query literals, the handler will only be called if the literal exists somewhere in the query string.
 For key matches, the query parameter must be decodable via the [DecodeQueryParam](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Server.QueryParams#t:DecodeQueryParam) type class.
 Query param decoding can also be extended via this type class.

 Optional query parameters can be given by specifying the query key with `Maybe`.
 For example: